BoxCubed/Chess/README.md

 * Repo owner or admin
 * Other community or team contact

-Aka Ryan or Tej<- he hasn't done shit. p.s he wanted to start this **
+Aka Ryan or Tej<- he has done shit. p.s he wanted to start this **
 # ***GO to facebook and see all my messages u dildo*********** #
 coz silicon valley SOZ